zaeleus/squab/README.md

 **noodles count-features** counts the number of aligned records that intersects a set of features.

-The goal of this project is to provide a faster alternative to [htseq-count] by using the same counting rules.
+The goal of this project is to provide a faster alternative to [htseq-count].
+It uses the same counting rules and outputs a compatible data table.

 [htseq-count]: https://htseq.readthedocs.io/en/master/count.html